joybio/multiPrime/README.md

 		--*.non_coverage_seq_id_json: Positions and non-contained sequences caused by others.

 	-Clusters_cprimer: candidate primers for each cluster.
-		--*.bed: candidate PCR product (1 mismatch and mismatch position must 4bp away from 3'end at least.)
 		--*.fa: candidate primers in fa format
-		--*.txt: candidate primers in txt format (1 line) --*.Check: tmp file; primers filter by bowtie2 (1 mismatch and mismatch position must 4bp away from 3'end at least.)
+		--*.txt: candidate primers in txt format (1 line)

 	-Clusters_target: information of each cluster.
 		--*.txt: full name of each sequences in each cluster.
 You can get the full information of sequences from these files.